 Before plying her trade at Oracle Software, Safra Catz worked in various banking positions and served as a Managing Director at Donaldson, Lufkin & Jenrette (a global investment bank).
 She actually met Larry Ellison there while working on Oracle’s secondary offering.
 He subsequently offered her a job as a Senior Vice President in April of 1999.

 Catz is married, with two children, at least according to Wikipedia.
-According to another article, her husband is in charge of the household.
-Kind of goes against the Noer's theory that the man has to make more, doesn't it?
+Her husband is in charge of the household.
+Kind of goes against the Noer’s theory that the man has to make more, doesn’t it?